-A. The dates of the 2020 Masters Angling Tournament are March 30th through April 2nd.
+A. The dates of the 2021 Masters Angling Tournament are March 1st through March 4th.
 Applicants must be physically capable of competitively fishing in potentially rough sea conditions three consecutive days.

 II.
 TACKLE AND EQUIPMENT